tanaka-mambinge/wa_cloud_py/README.md

 ### Check commerece settings

-To check the commerce settings, use the `commerce_settings` method.
+To check the commerce settings (cart and catalog status), use the `commerce_settings` method.

 ```python
 whatsapp.commerce_settings()